druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 - Clusters are defined in `ray1.1.yaml`.
 (So far in this notebook we have been using the current production ray 1.0, but I had difficulty getting a cluster to run with ray 1.0 so I switched to the dev nightly.
 YMMV.)
 - boto3 and AWS CLI configured credentials are used to spawn instances, so [install and configure AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
-- Edit `ray1.1.yaml` file with your region, availability zone, subnet, imageid information
+- Edit `ray1.1.yaml` file with, at a minimum, your region, availability zone.
+Imageid may vary across regions.
+You may not need to specify subnet, I had an issue with an inaccessible subnet when I let Ray default the subnet, possibly bad defaults somewhere.
     - To obtain those variables, launch the latest Deep Learning AMI (Ubuntu 18.04) Version 35.0 into a small instance in your favorite region/zone
     - Test that it works
-    - Note these 4 variables: region, availability zone, subnet, AMI imageid
+    - Note the 4 variables: region, availability zone, subnet, AMI imageid
     - Terminate the instance and edit `ray1.1.yaml` with your region, availability zone, subnet, AMI imageid
     - It may be advisable to run updates and installs, create your own image with everything pre-installed and specify its AMI imageid, instead of using the generic image and installing everything at launch.
 - To run the cluster: